jrothsqi/processparser/README.md

 * processFile: The output from `curl http://api.eresourcecenter.org/nvman/processes` (default is "baseprocess.txt" - should be updated if new processes/categories are added and baseprocessUpdateAuto is not enabled in the configuration section).

-* config.conf: A CherryPy configuration file (in most cases, this file should have no text in it)
+**Optional configuration file:**

+* config.conf: If config.conf exists, processparser will load it as optional CherryPy configuration directives.
+This file can be safely omitted or left blank if you do not have special CherryPy configuration options (needing such options is very rare).

 **Usage:**